Choosing The Right POS Kit: A Guide For Retailers

 Cash Drawer

 This is the original point of sale component.
 Most businesses still accept cash.
 And, in some locations, being cash-free is actually illegal.
-Therefore, connecting a cash drawer to your POS kit will help you keep your paper bills safe and organized.
+Therefore, connecting a cash drawer to your POS kit will help you keep your paper bills safe and organized for easy till counting

 Additional Add-Ons and Newer Additions